Halcyon Days – The Bittersweet Love Story of Ceyx and Alcyone

 Let me tell you the story.

-Alcyone, knowing all about the treacherous ways of the weather (had she not witnessed the storm clouds and lightning wreaking havoc around her father’s palace?) begged him not to go, or at least, to take her with him.
+Alcyone knowing all about the treacherous ways of the weather (had she not witnessed the storm clouds and lightning wreaking havoc around her father’s palace?) begged him not to go or to at least take her with him.

-Ceyx, said not to worry, he would be fine and be home before she knew it, little did either of them know, that Zeus had been keeping his eye on the couple, and here was his chance to punish them.
+Little did either of them know that Zeus had been keeping his eye on the couple and here was his chance to punish them.

 The Drowning of Ceyx